Synergyst/Si5351_VFO_Generator_box/README.md

   - RP2040 Zero GP0 → Nano D11 (ICSP pin 4 = D11 (MOSI))
   - RP2040 Zero GP1 → Nano D12 (ICSP pin 1 = D12 (MISO))
   - You can solder to ICSP pins 4 and 1 if that's more convenient.
 Keep leads short and insulated.
 I personally just made and used some short Dupont-terminated jumpers.

-Important cautions
-- Remove 3.7V Li-Po cell from Nano PCB BEFORE modifications!
-I personally flipped the cell so it is adhered to the bottom of the Nano PCB so I can slide the PCB in/out easier in the future ever.
-- Logic levels: the RP2040 Zero and Nano is 3.3V only!
-Do not feed 5V signals into RP2040 Zero or Nano pins!
-- ESD and shorts: heatshrink any "hanging" or clipped conductors and double‑check clearances before powering on.
-Modifications will be tight and adjacent to dangerous voltage differentials for each board.
-Please thoroughly check the voltages and pins and insulate the WaveShare RP2040 Zero thoroughly before you try to plug the 3.7V Li-Po cell back into the Nano-PCB, or plug in any USB-C cable!

-Compatibility note
-- If your unit has a SSD1306 OLED and a Si5351 clock generator, it is almost certainly the same platform regardless of listing source or branding, and these instructions should apply with minor mechanical variations.

 Product reference (this is what I used, please find the best price yourself via your preferred supplier):
 - Amazon listing: https://www.amazon.com/dp/B0CB1RQKTQ